 Her belly emitted a querulous grumble, and she was suddenly struck by a harsh reality: she was hungry.
 Ravenous.
 And whatever she’d killed was going to waste unless she consumed it.

 She needed to eat.

 Holly pushed off the wall and strode forward.
 Her fear had vanished; her body felt sure and steady.
 By the time she’d made it to the cave dweller and snatched her dagger from its brainstem, her mouth was watering.

 Outside, the fog from her spell began to evaporate.
 The wasteland sun shone glaringly bright, but Holly didn’t care.
 The cave protected her from its ruthless light.

-Holly had found a temporary home.
+The cheerleader had found a temporary home.